iunn-sh/epic-games-v-apple-google/presentation.md

 ### 市場界定

 地方法院
 > - Ultimately, after evaluating the trial evidence, the Court finds that the relevant market here is digital mobile gaming transactions, not gaming generally and not Apple's own internal operating systems related to the App Store.
 The mobile gaming market itself is a $100 billion industry.
-The size of this market explains Epic Games' motive in bringing this action.  ==Having penetrated all other video game markets, the mobile gaming market was Epic Games' next target and it views Apple as an impediment.==
+The size of this market explains Epic Games' motive in bringing this action.  <mark>Having penetrated all other video game markets, the mobile gaming market was Epic Games' next target and it views Apple as an impediment.</mark>
-> - Further, the evidence demonstrates that ==most App Store revenue is generated by mobile gaming apps, not all apps==.
+> - Further, the evidence demonstrates that <mark>most App Store revenue is generated by mobile gaming apps, not all apps</mark>.
 Thus, defining the market to focus on gaming apps is appropriate.
 Generally speaking, on a revenue basis, gaming apps account for approximately 70% of all App Store revenues.
-This 70% of revenue is generated by less than 10% of all App Store consumers.  ==These gaming-app consumers are primarily making in-app purchases which is the focus of Epic Games' claims.==  By contrast, over 80% of all consumer accounts generate virtually no revenue, as 80% of all apps on the App Store are free.
+This 70% of revenue is generated by less than 10% of all App Store consumers.  <mark>These gaming-app consumers are primarily making in-app purchases which is the focus of Epic Games' claims.</mark>  By contrast, over 80% of all consumer accounts generate virtually no revenue, as 80% of all apps on the App Store are free.

 ---